 One can therefore value this business with the current Bitcoin price, which is at $110,000, giving its valuation at $69 billion.

-Alternatively, one can use a future price of Bitcoin based on analyst’s forecast.
-The average estimate of where Bitcoin price will be at the end of the year by top companies like Barclays, Bernstein, Benchmark, BTIG, Compass Point, Maxim, and Stifel is $168,000.
+Alternatively, one can use a future price of Bitcoin based on an analyst’s forecast.
+The average estimate of where the Bitcoin price will be at the end of the year by top companies like Barclays, Bernstein, Benchmark, BTIG, Compass Point, Maxim, and Stifel is $168,000.
 A surge to the level will bring its Bitcoin holdings to $106 billion.

 Strategy Software Business